 Sales has changed more in the last 10 years than in the preceding 100.

-According to our friend, Trish Bertuzzi, it’s the buyers who have changed.
+According to our friend and Founder & CEO of The Bridge Group, Trish Bertuzzi, it’s the buyers who have changed.
 Their preferences, their needs, and their communication expectations.
+This is why we must think through our current sales engagement strategies to keep up with these changes.

-In this webinar, Rex Biberston and Trish discuss each other’s thoughts around buyer preferences, how sales has changed, and what to do about it.
+In this webinar, Rex Biberston and Trish discuss buyer preferences, how sales has changed, and what to do about it.
 You’ll learn:

 - How to stop boring your prospects to death